 Every year, the Graduate College recognizes up to three faculty members for their outstanding service in mentoring to the graduate student community.
-Awards for Outstanding Doctoral Committee Chair, Outstanding Master's Thesis Committee Chair, and Outstanding Faculty Advisor or Mentor are based upon nomination.
+Awards for Outstanding Doctoral Committee Chair, Outstanding Master's Committee Chair, and Outstanding Faculty Advisor or Mentor are based upon nomination.

 To be considered, both the online nomination form/letter of support